How do I advertise my vacancy?

 How is the system managed?

 It’s facilitated and managed by us.
-Once we have the information from you, it’s our job to put your vacancy on the Apprenticeships Website, process and monitor the number of applications throughout.
+Once we have the information from you, it’s our job to put your vacancy on the National Apprenticeship Service website, process and monitor the number of applications throughout.

 How will I receive applications?

 Total People can initially filter the applications on your behalf based on your requirements and what you’re looking for in a candidate.
-Or, if you prefer, you can receive them all directly either via email or they can be posted.
+You will receive all the applications via the National Apprenticeship Service portal or they can be posted.
+To comply with regulations the applications that you'll receive will be sent in an anonymous format, contact details are encrypted and sent separately.

 What happens if I find a suitable candidate?